A nontopological soliton with a dipole chromomagnetic field: Numerical results

+In addition to the soliton solutions under consideration, the model (\ref{II:1}) also has a simple soliton solution described by the ansatz $A_{\mu }^{a}=0,\; \phi ^{a} = 2^{-1/2}vh\left( r \right) e^{i \omega t} \left( 0,0,1\right)$ and the boundary conditions $h^{\prime}\left(0 \right) = 0$ and $h\left(\infty\right)=0$.
+Since the gauge field is completely decoupled from the scalar isotriplet, this soliton solution is in essence an ordinary Q-ball.
 Figure~\ref{fig4} presents the dependence of the ratio $\tilde{E}/\tilde{Q}$ on $\tilde{Q}$ for the nodeless and the first five nodal soliton solutions on a semilogarithmic scale.
+It also presents the dependence of the ratio $\tilde{E}/\tilde{Q}$ on $\tilde{Q}$ for the nodeless Q-ball solution.
 A characteristic feature of a curve in Fig.~\ref{fig4} is a cuspidal point that divides the curve into upper and lower branches.
-The presence of the cuspidal point is a typical sign of non-topological solitons \cite{fried_1976, lee_pang_1992}.
+The presence of the cuspidal point is a typical sign of nontopological solitons \cite{fried_1976, lee_pang_1992}.
 It follows from Fig.~\ref{fig4} that the Noether charge $\tilde{Q}$ of a soliton reaches the minimum at this point.
 This is because the cuspidal point of a curve in Fig.~\ref{fig4} corresponds to the minimum point of the corresponding curve $\tilde{Q}(\tilde{\omega})$ in Fig.~\ref{fig3}.
 Furthermore, Eq.~(\ref{III:39}) tells us that the energy of the soliton also reaches the minimum at the cuspidal point.

-In Fig.~\ref{fig4}, each curve intersects the line $\tilde{E}/\tilde{Q} = 1$ at a single point lying on the lower branch.
-In addition, the upper branch of each curve tends to unity from above as $\tilde{Q} \rightarrow \infty$.
-The value of the ratio $\tilde{E}/|\tilde{Q}|$ is a stability criterion for a soliton of the Noether charge $\tilde{Q}$ to the transition into a plane-wave configuration with the same Noether charge.
-In the dimensionless units used, the energy of the plane-wave configuration at rest is $\tilde{E}_{\text{pw}} = |\tilde{Q}$, and therefore the ratio $\tilde{E}_{\text{pw}}/|\tilde{Q}| = 1$.
-It follows that the soliton stable (unstable) to the transition into the plane-wave configuration, provided that the ratio $\tilde{E}/|\tilde{Q}|$ is less (more) than unity.
-Hence, the upper branches of the curves correspond to unstable solitons as well as those parts of the lower branches for which $\tilde{E}/\tilde{Q} > 1$.

-We continue our discussion on the stability of the soliton solutions.
-In addition to the transition (decay) into a plane-wave configuration, a soliton can also transition into another soliton with lower energy, the energy released being carried away by radiation.
-It follows from Fig.~\ref{fig4} that at a fixed $\tilde{Q}$, the energy $\tilde{E}$ increases monotonically with an increase in the number of nodes $n$.
-This applies to both the upper and the lower branches of the curves.
-Hence, a soliton with large $n$ can transition into a soliton with smaller $n$, provided that the Noether charge of the final state (including that carried away by radiation) is equal to the Noether charge of the initial soliton.